-Your baby will be growing through many changes as he learns how to crawl, hear, touch, and explore.
-This is an excellent time to introduce your little one to his surroundings and toys along with different foods and other things.
-Watch out for these milestones and keep reading to discover related tips for speeding up their development.
+Your baby will grow a lot during this period and with each passing week.
+He will learn how to crawl, hear, touch, and explore.
+This week is an excellent time to introduce your little one to his surroundings and toys along with different foods.

 [Also Read: 8 Months Old Baby Development]